Assessment Policy and Procedure

 iii.
 If student fail to secure competency in the 3rd attempt, there will NOT be a 4th attempt and student will need to reenrol into that particular unit of competency again depending on availability in future intakes for the course as VTI’s schedule.
 The CoE may be extended if applicable and re enrolment fee will occurs as pro rata basis (refer to Fees and Charges Policy).

 iv.
-If the student does not submit the assessment by the due date the first time and has been awarded NYC, they will be allowed a reassessment opportunity (subject to academic coordinator/delegate approval).
+If the student does not submit the assessment by the due date the first time and has been awarded NYC, they will be allowed a reassessment opportunity (subject to Academic Manager/delegate approval).

 v.
 All reassessments are subject to following conditions:

-- All reassessments must be approved by the Trainer and Assessor (academic coordinator may be involved)
+• All reassessments must be approved by the Trainer and Assessor (Academic Manager may be involved)

 1. the learner is being reassessed for the first time for a particular Unit of Competency